 Short-term Care: Facilitates Functional Improvement

-This indicates the percentage of short-term stay residents that saw functional improvements, such as enhanced ability to perform activities of daily living.
+This is the percent of short-term care patients who saw functional improvements, such as enhanced ability to perform activities of daily living.
+Higher levels of performance with ADL's generally correlates with higher quality rehabilitation services.

 - Hemet Valley Medical CenterAcute Care Hospitals 12.56 miles away1117 East Devonshire Hemet California 92543Physician(951) 652-2811